ramigs/ramigs.dev/src/site/posts/2022-08-27-typescript-how-to-define-type-for-objects-with-dynamic-properties.md

 };
 ```

-In this case, we want Typescript to help us enforce that both property name and
+In this case, we want TypeScript to help us enforce that both property name and
 property value are of type `string`.

-We can use the `Record` utility type, like so:
+We can use the `Record<Keys, Type>` utility type, like so:

 ```js
 type MyDictionary = Record<string, string>;